elenamik/web3-profile-snap/README.md

 # web3-profile-snap
-MetaMask snap + React component that attaches an avatar photo to your wallet
+MetaMask snap + React component that attaches a user profile to your wallet.
+It maintains a photo, screen name, bio, and your wallet address.

+Next steps would be to look up ENS.

 ## Getting set up